-For years, Peru has been the epicenter of the gastronomic revolution that takes part in Latin America.
+For years, Peru has been considered the epicenter of the gastronomic revolution that takes part in Latin America.
 And it is not surprising, since Peru has greatly influenced world cuisine.
-Without Peru, there would be no potatoes, sweet potatoes, and other endless ingredients that come from the Andean sector.
-Especially within Lima, the capital of the Andean country, and the gastronomic capital of all of South America.
-It is in the Peruvian capital where you can appreciate the explosion of flavors and try their incredible traditional dishes.
+Without Andean country, there would be no potatoes, sweet potatoes, and other endless ingredients that helped world people in their most critical moments.
+Especially within Lima, the capital of Peru, and the gastronomic capital of all of South America.
+It is in there where you can appreciate the explosion of flavors and try their incredible traditional dishes.
 Although the rest of the country is also not without delicacies and delicacies.
-Therefore, together with the experts from Machu Travel Peru, we want to tell you everything about the Peru National Dish.
+Therefore, together with the experts from Machu Travel Peru, we want to tell you everything about the Peruvian National Dish.
 So you can start savoring the particular flavor of the Andean country.

-Everything you need to know about the Peru national dish
+Everything you need to know about the Peruvian national dish

 - Other worthy mentions